senmaoy/Easy-Text-to-Image/README.md

-# AI for Science
+# Repoduced-Results-of-text-to-image-models

-We would like to maintain a list of progress (papers, codes etc) made in applying AI to science.
-Please feel free to [open an issue](https://github.com/Abundant-me/AI-for-Science/issues) to add papers.
+We would like to maintain a list of repoduced results of text-to-image models.
+Please feel free to [open an issue]to add your results.

 ## <a name="toc">Table of Contents</a>